Download

-For last week’s practice question, we quizzed test takers on which medications are needed. you all did great, since 81% of respondents chose the best answer.
+For last week’s practice question, we quizzed test takers on Mounjaro, a new medication.
+82% of respondents chose the best answer.
 We want to share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Answer Choices: